Brennall/ACKS_SRD/Chapter02.md

 market as if it were one market class larger than its actual size.
 (Class I markets remain Class I markets.)

-EXAMPLE: Cain, a 5th level venturer, is in Cyfaraun (a Class IV market).
+EXAMPLE: Cain, a 5th level venturer, is in Lingmell (a Class IV market).
 He wishes to purchase a heavy warhorse (700gp).
 According to the Equipment Availability by Market Class table, there is only a 25% chance for 1 heavy warhorse to be available in a Class IV market.
-However, Cain has visited Cyfaraun before, so he may treat it as a Class III market.
+However, Cain has visited Lingmell before, so he may treat it as a Class III market.
 There is a 100% chance for 1 heavy warhorse available in a Class III market, so Cain is able to purchase the heavy warhorse.
 His party members shake their heads in amazement that he’s found such a fine steed in an outpost town.
 “I know people,” he